vsglhs2/hrm-over-ws/README.md

 -   make caching be in-memory (maybe add option to utilize cache api or OPFS caching?)
 -   add zstd compression with dictionaries
 -   test with https://github.com/michalzubkowicz/slow-vite-demo.git
+-   explore if it is possible to use blob urls for faster processing then simply return response from in-memory stored array buffer
+-   explore how to change all static imports by dynamic imports for such use case
+-   test performance of all static vs all dynamic imports (maybe dynamic imports will be slower, so approach would be dead end)
+-   explore if it is possible to update import using array buffer instead of some form of url - no possible directly
+-   test if immediate response cloning (right at the moment when deserialization done) will be faster then cloning on demand
+-   think about environment swap (on client, particularly)

 # Potential problems